CrunchyData/pg_featureserv/hugo/content/examples/ex_query_functions_geo_grid.md

 ---
-title: "Example: Generate a Geographic Grid"
+title: "Example: Function to generate a Geographic Grid"
 date:
 draft: false
 weight: 220
 ---

 This example shows how to generate geometry data from a function, controlled by some input parameters.

 This particular function does not query an existing table in the database; rather, it uses PostGIS functions to generate spatial data.
 Grids generated in this way could be used for data visualization, analysis, or clustering.

 ## Create a spatial function that generates a grid over a desired area

 ```sql
 CREATE OR REPLACE FUNCTION postgisftw.geo_grid(